fosslight/fosslight-guide-en/started/2_try/6_self-check.md

 ### 2. OSS information input
 1. Enter OSS information on OSS Table
     - Click the + button to add a row, enter the OSS you want to check, and save.
-2. Load OSS information from OSS report file
+2. Load OSS information from FOSSLight Report file
-    1. Upload the OSS Report containing the OSS list in the Upload Analysis Result column.
+    1. Upload the FOSSLight Report containing the OSS list in the Upload Analysis Result column.
-        - Uploadable OSS Report form can be downloaded by clicking the Export button.
+        - Uploadable FOSSLight Report form can be downloaded by clicking the Export button.
     2. Select the sheet to load and click OK.
     ![select_sheet](../images/6_self_select_sheet.png)
     3. Click the Save button.